dotnet/docs/docs/core/migration/index.md

 > No executable found matching command dotnet-migrate

-Run `dotnet --version` to see which version you are using. [`dotnet migrate`](../tools/dotnet-migrate.md) is only available between .NET Core CLI RC3 and 3.0.100.
+Run `dotnet --version` to see which version you are using. [`dotnet migrate`](../tools/dotnet-migrate.md) was introduced in .NET Core CLI RC3 and removed in version 3.0.100.
 You'll get this error if you have a *global.json* file in the current or parent directory and the `sdk` version is set to a version outside this range.

 ## Migration from DNX to csproj